-The Commission occasionally receive requests from legally assisted clients for whom the Legal Practice is acting to transfer their file to another in-house lawyer.
+Legal Aid ACT occasionally receive requests from legally assisted clients to transfer their file to another in-house lawyer.
 A variety of reasons may be given for making these requests.
 At one end of the spectrum the reasons may constitute a complaint about the conduct of the lawyer handing the file, while at the other end of the spectrum the requests are not specific complaints but arise from a breakdown in the lawyer-client relationship.

 Many of these requests are appropriately dealt with at practice head level by asking the lawyer concerned to resolve the matter with the client, or by assigning the file to another lawyer.
-In other words, they are treated as routine service requests and handled informally rather than being treated as complaints for the purpose of the Complaints Handling Policy and Procedure.
+In this way these requests are appropriately treated as routine service requests and handled accordingly, rather than being treated as conduct complaints for the purpose of the Complaints Handling Policy and Procedure.

-The following guidelines are to be applied in determining what constitutes a complaint for the purpose of the Complaints Handling Policy and Procedure, and what may be handled informally by way of rectification of a routine service delivery issue.
+The following guidelines determine what constitutes a conduct complaint for the purpose of the Complaints Handling Policy and Procedure, and what may be handled informally by way of rectification of a routine service delivery issue.

-- Where the complainant is a client and it is unclear whether unsatisfactory conduct is involved the matter will be referred to the practice head or other manager to conduct a preliminary investigation and advise whether in their view unsatisfactory conduct is involved, or whether the matter can be resolved informally with the client by way of rectification of a service delivery issue. - 2.
-If the practice head or other manager after investigating the matter considers that it discloses unsatisfactory conduct on the part of a member of staff, then the divisional head must be informed. - 3.
-The divisional head will consider whether the conduct amounts to a serious breach of duty or Legal Aid ACT values and decide whether it should be escalated to the CEO to be dealt with under the following provisions of the Complaints Policy and Procedures.
+- Where the complainant is a Legal Aid ACT client and it is unclear whether unsatisfactory service is involved the matter will be referred to the section supervisor or other manager who, after consulting the Practice Head, will conduct a preliminary investigation and advise whether in their view unsatisfactory conduct is involved, or whether the matter can be resolved informally with the client by way of rectification of a service delivery issue. - 2.
+If the section head or other manager after investigating the matter considers that it discloses unsatisfactory conduct on the part of a member of staff, then the Practice Head must be informed. - 3.
+The Practice Head will consider whether the conduct amounts to a serious breach of duty or Legal Aid ACT values.
+The Practice Head will determine if it is appropriate to handle the concerns of the client informally or whether it should be escalated to the CEO to be dealt with under the following provisions of the Complaints Policy and Procedures.